© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Milestone House Roman temporary camp and section of the Stanegate Roman road is a scheduled monument protected by Historic England under reference 1010932.
 View the official record →

-Milestone House Roman temporary camp is a first-century Roman military installation located in Northumberland near the Stanegate Roman road.
+Milestone House is a Roman temporary camp situated in Northumberland along the line of the Stanegate Roman road.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010932.

 Milestone House Roman temporary camp and section of the Stanegate Roman road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010932.